Wanna be the top sales team in your industry, generating so many leads you make everyone else jealous, closing deals like it’s no big deal?

 For example on the funnel stage of your prospects, you can target the bottom of the funnel by zeroing in your audience (titles, positions, decision-makers) and companies, then targeting specific text ads to speak to their needs.

 11. Upgrade to LinkedIn Sales Navigator: Search & Export Better

 While there are some limited advanced search functions in the free version of LinkedIn, the premium ones that come with either Sales Navigator or Recruiter are quite robust.
 So, if you are looking to more finely slice your target to get an ultra-targeted niche list, then this is the ticket.

 In addition to having more detailed searching capabilities, you have more options to export contact data at scale than you do with a free account.
 Then you can perform manual or automated email outreach to those prospects.

-12. Use LinkedIn Lead Gen Forms
+12. Use LinkedIn or Other Lead Gen Forms

 Capture lead contact info from people who interact with your LinkedIn ads—they don’t even have to leave the ad to enter their contact info on your website.
 They can give you permission to their email, name, number, etc., all within the LinkedIn platform, and you can follow up directly with them.